How well do marketers really know their consumers?

 Don’t just focus on one campaign at a time, but rather consistently use media monitoring to further your business.

-Keeping up with the user-generated content is only one way social listening can be of use.
+Keeping up with user-generated content is only one-way social listening can be of use.
 Take your brand reputation, for instance.
 You always want to know how you are positioned in your consumers’ consciousness.
 By tracking your own brand’s name or brand-related keywords, you can get insight into the public’s general opinion.
 No more “they like me, they like me not” guesswork.
 You’ll know for sure the way your audience feels about you.